abey79/vpype/README.md

 # _vpype_

-_vpype_ aims to be the one-stop-shop, Swiss Army knife for producing plotter-ready vector graphics.
+_vpype_ aims to be the one-stop-shop, Swiss Army knife<sup>1</sup> for producing plotter-ready vector graphics.
 Here are, for illustration, a few examples of what it can do:

 - Load a SVG, scale it to a specific size, and export it centered on a A4, ready-to-plot SVG.